Old Articles About Me

-A few times, the binario has changed at shortly before the train arrives - there should be a notification on the P.A. system about this - in Italian and then in English... so stay alert.
-I was in a suburban station outside Rome and suddenly, after an announcement that I hadn't understood everyone left the track except us.
-We finally looked at the screen and realized that our train was coming to a different track - we had to scurry with out baggage to get to the right place in time.
+A few times, the binario has changed shortly before the train arrives - there should be a notification on the P.A. system about this - in Italian and then in English... so stay alert. we were in a suburban station outside Rome and suddenly, after an announcement that we hadn't understood everyone left the track except us.
+We finally looked at the screen and realized that the train we were waiting for was coming into a different track - we had to scurry with out baggage to get to the right place in time.

-So you've validated your ticket (if you forgot, there's usually a validation machine somewhere on the binario), found your binario, and dragged your baggage along.
+So you've validated your ticket (if you forgot, there's usually a validation machine somewhere on the track), found your binario, and dragged your baggage along.
 And finally your train has arrived!

 Note that most train carriages have a big number 2 on the side - this isn't the number of the carriage - it indicates that it's a 2nd class carriage.
 A few carriages near the front have a number 1 on them - these are for first class passengers.
 Frankly there's not much difference - wider seats in first class.
 But no complimentary glasses of prosecco.
 (Still, when the difference between 1st and 2nd class is nominal, we've sometimes purchased 1st class tickets).

 If you have a reserved seat, find the right carriage - the number is sometimes printed on a piece of paper taped to the window on the door.
 On this Freccia Bianca fast train, instead, there was a small electronic board beside each entry door to the train giving the number of this train and the carriage number - in this case, Carriage 6.